 We Depend On Government Contracts And Subcontracts, And Because Many Of Our Government Contracts Are Fixed Price Contracts, Higher Than Anticipated Costs Will Reduce Our Profit And Could Adversely Impact Our Operating Results.
 A significant portion of our sales were derived from contracts with governmental agencies, either as a general contractor, subcontractor or supplier.
-Government contracts represented approximately 37.4%, 48.2% and 53.8% of our total net sales and contract revenues for the years ended March 31, 2005, 2004, and 2003, respectively.
+Government contracts represented approximately 37.4%, 48.2% and 53.8% of our total net sales and contract revenues for the years ended March 31, 2005, 2004 and 2003, respectively.
 We anticipate that revenue from government contracts will continue to increase in the near future.
 Government business is, in general, subject to special risks and challenges, including:

-- · long purchase cycles or approval processes; - · competitive bidding and qualification requirements; - the impact of international conflicts; - performance bond requirements; - changes in government policies and political agendas; - · delays in funding, budgetary constraints and cut-backs; and - · milestone requirements and liquidated damage provisions for failure to meet contract milestones
+- long purchase cycles or approval processes; - competitive bidding and qualification requirements; - the impact of international conflicts; - performance bond requirements; - changes in government policies and political agendas; - delays in funding, including the delays in the allocation of funds to state and local agencies from the U.S. transportation bill; - other government budgetary constraints and cut-backs; and - milestone requirements and liquidated damage provisions for failure to meet contract milestones